 Optional Adventure Activities

 Kayaking ($655 per person) - basic abilities required

 Single Supplement and Child Policy

 For those travelling solo and want their own cabin, the single supplement is 1.7 to 2 times the cost of a single berth, depending on cabin category, please contact us for details.
 However, there is no single supplement for passengers willing to share a cabin.

-- One 5* hotel night with breakfast
+- 1 pre-voyage hotel night

 - Transfers as indicated

 - Educational lectures by expert onboard polar guides

 - Access to an onboard doctor and basic medical services